intel/intel-ipsec-mb/lib/include/openssl/README.md

 ## `compat/` — ipsec-mb compatibility shims

-`compat/` provides header-only stand-ins for OpenSSL headers that the ML-DSA port needs at compile time but that were *not* vendored from OpenSSL.
+`compat/` provides header-only stand-ins for OpenSSL headers that the ML-DSA and ML-KEM ports need at compile time but that were *not* vendored from OpenSSL.
 Sub-folders mirror the OpenSSL include namespace each stub replaces (`compat/openssl/` for `<openssl/*.h>`, `compat/internal/` for `"internal/*.h"`, `compat/crypto/` for `"crypto/*.h"`), so the vendored